susan-Rao/Mitigating-Task-Randomness-in-Graph-Few-Shot-Learning/README.md

 # Mitigating-Task-Randomness-in-Graph-Few-Shot-Learning
-source code of the paper "Mitigating Task Randomness in Graph Few-Shot Learning"
+Source code of the paper "Mitigating Task Randomness in Graph Few-Shot Learning" submitted to Pattern Recognition Letters.
+The code will be available once the paper is accepted.